ibm-cloud-docs/vpc/vsi_is_object_storage_auth.md

 2. On the Manage authorizations page, click **Create**.
 3. Make your selection for the **Source account**.
 By default **This account** is selected.
 Click **Next**.
 4. Select a source service for the authorization.
 Specify **VPC Infrastructure Services** as the source service.
 Click **Next**.
-5. For Resources, make your selection for how you want to scope the access.
+5. For Resources, select how you want to scope the access.
     1. Select **Specific resources**.
     2. For Specific resources, select **Resource type** and **Image service for VPC**.
     3. Click **Next**.
 6. For the Target service, select **Cloud Object Storage**.
 Click **Next**.
 7. For Resources, specify how you want to scope the access.
-You can use the default selection **All resources**.
+You can use the default selection of **All resources**.
 Click **Next**.

     If you want to scope the access to a specific resource within {{site.data.keyword.cos_full_notm}}, you can select **Resources based on selected attributes**.
-Then make selections to narrow the access according to your preferences.
+Then, make selections to narrow the access according to your preferences.
     {: tip}

 9. For Roles, select both service access roles, **Reader** and **Writer**.
-10. Click **Review** to ensure your selections look correct.
+10. Click **Review** to make sure that your selections look correct.
 11. Click **Authorize**.

 For more information, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth#serviceauth).